nicholasamorim/pyrad2/README.md

 [![Code style: ruff](https://img.shields.io/badge/code%20style-ruff-000000.svg)]([https://github.com/psf/black](https://github.com/astral-sh/uv))
 [![Checked with mypy](http://www.mypy-lang.org/static/mypy_badge.svg)](http://mypy-lang.org/)

-pyrad2 is an implementation of a RADIUS client/server as described in RFC2865.
-It takes care of all the details like building RADIUS packets, sending them and decoding responses.
+pyrad2 is an implementation of a RADIUS client/server as described in RFC2865 and of RADSEC client/server as described in RFC6614.
+It takes care of all the details like building RADIUS packets,sending them and decoding responses.

 **Documentation can be found [here](https://nicholasamorim.github.io/pyrad2/).**

 # Introduction

-This is a fork of [pyrad](https://github.com/pyradius/pyrad) aiming to make it compatible with Python 3.12+ and introduce bug fixes and features.
-Most of the codebase now has type checking and test coverage has been increased.
-Legacy compatibility code with (very) older versions of Python have been removed and we only support Python 3.12+.
+[pyrad2](https://github.com/nicholasamorim/pyrad2) is an implementation of a RADIUS client/server as described in RFC2865.
+It takes care of all the details like building RADIUS packets, sending them and decoding responses.

+What this fork does:

+- Adds RadSec (RFC 6614) support (Experimental)
+- Supports only Python 3.12+
+- Extensive typing
+- Increased test coverage
+- New bug fixes

 Note that this is _not_ a stand-alone Radius implementation like [FreeRadius](https://www.freeradius.org).
 You are supposed to inherit the server classes and code your own behind-the-scenes implementation.
 This package allows you to code your business logic on top of it.